 Dr. Joan Barnett, PsyD, comes to The Ross Center after a 17-year assignment at the Pentagon, where she helped to establish the Pentagon’s behavioral health unit in response to the events of 9-11.
 Upon leaving her position as Psychologist and Interim Chief of that unit, her work was acknowledged in an award citation for years of service to over 8000 individuals.

 Dr. Barnett earned her MSW from Catholic University and her PsyD from George Washington University.
-During her career she has worked with families during the adoption process, court-involved families, and military clients.
-She has extensive multi-cultural experience, having lived in Argentina, the Dominican Republic, Mexico, the Philippines, Venezuela and Honduras and having worked professionally in Taiwan and Hongkong.
+During her career she has specialized in working with individuals exposed to trauma, and also with the special issues that may arise for individuals working for the military, foreign service, intelligence services and other U.S and foreign government entities.
+She has extensive multicultural experience, having lived in Argentina, the Dominican Republic, Mexico, the Philippines, Venezuela and Honduras and having worked professionally in Taiwan and Hongkong.

 Dr. Barnett has completed continuing education requirements that meet the initiatives of The Ross Center’s Diversity, Equity and Inclusion Task Force.Back to Clinicans Page View All Clinicians